blakestiles/my-portfolio/README.md

-Developer Portfolio
+💼 Blake Stiles – Developer Portfolio
 Welcome to my personal portfolio website, crafted to highlight my projects, skills, and experience as a developer.
 This site serves as a central hub for my professional presence online.

-Live Site: my-portfolio-xi-orcin-48.vercel.app
+🔗 Live Site: my-portfolio-xi-orcin-48.vercel.app

-Tech Stack
+🚀 Tech Stack
 This project leverages modern web development technologies to ensure a responsive and dynamic user experience:

 Framework: Vite for rapid development and optimized builds